pcshen0828/tfd104_project1/README.md

 ![slide12](./README/slide12.png)
 ![slide13](./README/slide13.png)

-### **Achievements**

-- Owned the whole project independently from ideation, branding, design to development within one month
-- Realized responsive web design using CSS Flexbox and grid system
-- Improved interactivity of the website using localStorage to memorize the names inputed by users

 ### **Afterword**

-> This is my first front-end project to practice skills of web design and layouts.
+This is my first front-end project to practice skills of web design and layouts.

-> I brainstormed an online productivity-tool brand called "set-up", which provides charts and mind maps with diversity to help the users to manage plans and achieve their dream goals.
+I brainstormed an online productivity-tool brand called "set-up", which provides charts and mind maps with diversity to help the users to manage plans and achieve their dream goals.

-> The website is designed to demonstrate the concepts of the brand to its users, which contains the feature introductions, brand story, user experiences, etc.
+The website is designed to demonstrate the concepts of the brand to its users, which contains the feature introductions, brand story, user experiences, etc.

-> Although the contents so far is all fictional, I'm looking forward to make "set-up" a real running app in the future!
+Although the contents so far is all fictional, I'm looking forward to make "set-up" a real running app in the future!

+### **Contact**

+michelleshen0828@gmail.com